Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Computations

 Lastly, we demonstrate that near optimality can be obtained by convexification of the projection into the space of bvap and vap variables, $\y$ and $\z$, via improved bounds and gradient cuts.
 We see this progress in Figure~\ref{fig:gradient-cut-progress}.
 This achievement is surprising as the problem is nonconvex, but even so, it seems that these cuts are very valuable to proving optimality.

-We do not compare these values to the LogE-PWL with bound computations in terms of runtime since the convexification via gradient cuts is given ample time for its procedure.
-The resulting cuts can be viewed as a preprocessing to optimizing the LogE-PWL or any other objective.
+We do not compare these values to the LogE with bound computations in terms of runtime since the convexification via gradient cuts is given ample time for its procedure.
+The resulting cuts can be viewed as preprocessing to optimizing the LogE or any other objective.